16 Actionable Metrics for Measuring Customer Success in SaaS

 Customer Retention Cost (CRC) is the amount your business must invest in keeping a customer.
 This metric is very effective in helping you understand your customer’s success.

 An effective success strategy will grow customer retention at a greater rate than the cost of implementing the plan.
-It also helps you understand whether your customer retention cost is high enough to justify your customer success and retention spending.
+It also helps you understand whether your customer retention cost is high enough to justify your customer success and SaaS retention spending.
 Finally, customer success metrics like this will help you figure out whether your efforts to keep your customers on board and spending are working effectively.

 To calculate customer retention cost, you need the total number of annual costs spent on customer success and retention initiatives as well as the number of current active customers.
 The calculation looks like this: